TheJelmega/prog-lang/design/README.md

 ## 7.14.
 External block [↵](#7-items-)

 ```
-<external-block> := { <attribute> }* 'extern' [ <abi> ] '{' { <extern-static> | <extern-fn> }* '}'
+<external-block> := { <attribute> }* 'extern' <string-literal> '{' { <extern-static-item> | <extern-block-fn-item> }* '}'
 ```

-An external block provides declarations of items that are not defined in the current library and are used for the foreign function interface.
+An external block provides declarations of items that are defined in external code, and imports them.

-There are 2 kind of items that are allowed within an external block: functions and static items.
+External block allows for both functions and static items to be declared.

-Calling functions or static items that are declared in external blocks are only allowed within an unsafe context.
+All items within an external block share the same source library, defined in the block's declaration.

-More info about [external functions](#736-external-function-qualifier-) and [statics](#7103-external-statics-) can be found in their respecitive sections.
+The items also follow their own respective properties as defined for [external functions](#737-external--exported-functions-) and [external statics](#7103-external-statics-).

-Any attributes applied on an external block will be directly passed onto the contained items.
+The external block may define the default calling convention using the [`@callconv` attribute](#callconv).

 # 8. Statements [↵](#tables-of-contents)